What that actually means in practice

 - AI disruption: Are buyers finding answers through search, communities, AI summaries, peer networks, or vendor content in ways the current go-to-market model does not account for?

-- Budget confidence: Are we funding the few motions that compound, or spreading spend across disconnected campaigns?
+- Budget confidence: Are we funding the few motions that pay back, or spreading spend across disconnected campaigns?

-A fractional CMO is not hired to “do some marketing.”
-The role is to create an executive-grade answer for where growth will come from, what must stop, what must be built, and how the team will run the cadence.
+A fractional CMO is not hired to "do some marketing."
+The job is to produce an executive-grade answer for where growth will come from, what has to stop, what has to be built, and how the team will run week to week.

 2. CAC is rising and nobody can isolate the culprit